Don't you let it clip your wings! (You got it, you got it!)"

 Chyna: Who's Emma?

-- Artistic License – Geography: In one episode, Fletcher played hs long-lost twin brother from Spain, who'd crossed the Spanish-American region.
+- Artistic License – Geography: In one episode, Fletcher played his long-lost twin brother from Spain, who'd crossed the Spanish-American region.
 This is not possible, as Spain isn't even close to the Spanish-American region.
 He finished it by saying, "Taquitos".
+Justified since it’s Fletcher.

-- Hashimoto is also a case of this, starting as a one-shot character from Suite Life to becoming a recurring antagonist in A.N.T.
+- Hashimoto started as a one-shot character from Suite Life to becoming a recurring antagonist in A.N.T.
 Farm.

 - In "PatANT Pending", Paisley's broken arm gets all the attention and Lexi gets ignored and becomes jealous, and decides to pretend to have broken limbs in order to get noticed.